gazi-md-hasnat-zahan/GWF-Current-Actions-Visualizations/README.md

 The basic flow is like this:
 -	A base map is loaded (from mapbox maps) at the start
--	3 data layers are added (from 3 GeoJSON files) overlaying the base map: basin, project, and site o	Basin: colored polygons o	Project: circles with very small radius, designed not to be visible to the users, but to be still present o	Site: visible colored circles, colors are based on basins they belong to
+-	3 data layers are added (from 3 GeoJSON files) overlaying the base map: basin, project, and site
+    -	Basin: colored polygons
+    -	Project: circles with very small radius, designed not to be visible to the users, but to be still present
+    -	Site: visible colored circles, colors are based on basins they belong to
 -	The left sidebar displays the projects in thumbnail view (at the start).
+There are-
-There are- o	2 listing options: projects and sites o	2 viewing options: thumbnail and list o	1 search field: using project/site names
+    -	2 listing options: projects and sites
+    -	2 viewing options: thumbnail and list
+    -	1 search field: using project/site names
--	The top middle div shows ‘base map toggle’ options o	6 map options, custom one is the default
+-	The top middle div shows ‘base map toggle’ options
+    -	6 map options, custom one is the default
--	The top right div shows ‘layer toggle’ options o	By default, both layers (project and site) are visible
+-	The top right div shows ‘layer toggle’ options
+    -	By default, both layers (project and site) are visible
--	The bottom right div ‘basin legend and color’ options o	7 color palette options, 7 is default
+-	The bottom right div ‘basin legend and color’ options
+    -	7 color palette options, 7 is default

 ## Interactions: